Skip to content

 ExampleSameNames

 • Pages and Objects in both the Project and Shared repositories can be renamed using the Rename Page or Rename Object options.
-However, after renaming, any existing test steps that previously referenced an SMO will continue to use its old name, which may result in errors during test execution.
+After renaming, any existing test steps in the current project that previously referenced an SMO using the old name will be updated automatically.

 • Pages and Objects in both the Project and Shared repositories can be deleted using the Delete Page or Delete Object options.
 However, once deleted, any existing test steps that previously referenced an SMO or PMO will still attempt to use the removed Page or Object, which may result in errors during test execution.